-PFX file upload is a new feature available in v7.6 and later which has virtually eliminated the need to manually convert certificates between formats.
-However, this may still be be required in certain circumstances.
+In some circumstances it may be required to manually convert certificates between formats.
 In these cases OpenSSL can be used.
 This is usually included by default in Linux distributions.
 For Windows, it can be freely downloaded from the following location: